madskristensen/TextmateBundleInstaller/README.md

 ---------------------------------------

-Adds basic language support for a wide variety of programming languages such as Clojure, Go, Jade, Lua, Swift, Ruby and many more
+Adds syntax highlighting and snippet support for a wide variety of programming languages such as Clojure, Go, Jade, Lua, Swift, Ruby and many more...

 See the [change log](CHANGELOG.md) for changes and road map.